wfjm/w11/doc/README_buildsystem_Vivado.txt

   In many cases the test benches can also be compiled against the gate level models derived after the synthesis, optimize or routing step.
+  Vivado supports functional (UNISIM based) models in vhdl and in verilog, and timing (SIMPRIM based) models only in verilog.
+Since practice showed that verilog models compile and execute faster, verilog is used for both functional and timing models.

-    make <tbench>_XSim_ssim             # for post-synthesis
+    make <tbench>_XSim_ssim             # for post-synthesis functional
-    make <tbench>_XSim_osim             # for post-optimize
+    make <tbench>_XSim_osim             # for post-optimize  functional
+    make <tbench>_XSim_rsim             # for post-routing   functional

+    make <tbench>_XSim_esim             # for post-synthesis timing
+    make <tbench>_XSim_psim             # for post-optimize  timing
-    make <tbench>_XSim_tsim             # for post-routing
+    make <tbench>_XSim_tsim             # for post-routing   timing

   Notes:
-  - xsim currently (as of Vivado 2015.4) crashes when DPI is used in a mixed vhdl verilog context.
-    Since DPI is used in the rlink simulation all system test benches with an rlink interface, thus most, will only run with ghdl and not with XSim.
+  - as of vivado 2016.2 xelab shows sometimes extremely long build times, especially for generated post-synthesis vhdl models (see issue V0.73-1).
+  - Many post-synthesis functional and especially post-routing timing simulations currently fail due to startup and initialization problems (see issue V0.73-2).

 4. Building systems -------------------------------------------------------